 Impact Statement

-Vermont’s clean transportation incentive programs are designed to increase the state’s energy independence and contribute to healthier air and lower carbon and greenhouse gas emissions.
+Vermont’s clean transportation incentive programs were designed to increase the state’s energy independence and contribute to healthier air and lower carbon and greenhouse gas emissions.